LIMXTEC/BitSend/README.md

 ## BSD - Bitsend Core 1.4.0
-#---WARNING----This Branch is under development----#
+##---WARNING----This Branch is under development----
-If you want to build or use source, please relay on release tags.
+##If you want to build or use source, please relay on release tags, or branches.
 This branch is highly experimental.

 first Mile Stone
 -libsecp256k1